Russell-Waterhouse/blog/content/post/landmines.md

 are all very short.
 Gang of Four design patterns are found everywhere.

-Now, because many of these qualities cannot be measured, and some not even quantified, saying things like "wading through nine hundred small methods to get the most trivial of work done doesn't feel very good," is met with a lot of no true scotsman arguments.
+Now, because many of these qualities cannot be measured, and some not even qualified, saying things like "wading through nine hundred small methods to get the most trivial of work done doesn't feel very good," is met with a lot of no true scotsman arguments.
 Things like "well if it feels bad you